aa1024/sphinxQ/README.md

 Something to be done

 ### @schema
-To specify a schema defination , the formatting of this tag is similar to the `@function` tag; should be used with `@header` and `@row`
+To specify a schema definition , the formatting of this tag is similar to the `@function` tag; should be used with `@header` and `@row`

 ### @ bullet
-The content followed by this tag will be displayed as a bullet point in documentation.
+The content followed by this tag will be displayed as a bullet point in the documentation.

 ### @error
 To Display an error message explicitly.
-The same formating is used to report an error while processing the tags.
+The same formatting is used to report an error while processing the tags.

 ### @see